nroi/paracusia/README.md

   max_retry_attempts: 3
 ```
 Omit the password if no password authorization is required.
 Application variables take precedence
-over environment variables, i.e., environment variables are used as fallback in case the application
+over environment variables, i.e., environment variables are used as fallback in case no application
 variables are not specified.
+If at least one application variable is defined, no environment
+variables will be used.
 Once the MPD credentials are configured, you may continue to start
 your application and control MPD.

 ## Usage